csc302-spring-2021/proj-DaTeam/docs/phase1/arch.md

 - **Database Management:** Provides an interface over a Postgres database
 - **XML Parser:** Parses SDC Form XML to our internal domain object classes
-- **API Layer:** Express.js handlers for different routes documented by our OpenAPI spec
+- **Services Layer:** Express.js handlers for different routes documented by our OpenAPI spec